 This analysis could also result in the release of Resources that were committed in the Day- Ahead Energy Market in order to avoid a projected Minimum Generation Emergency.

-5:00 p.m. — The ISO provides individual Resource schedules developed during the initial Reserve Adequacy Analysis for non-Fast Start Generators, non-Fast Start Demand Response Resources, and for priced External Transactions submitted under Market Rule 1 Section
+5:00 p.m. — The ISO provides individual Resource schedules developed during the initial Reserve Adequacy Analysis for non-Fast Start Generators, non-Fast Start Demand Response Resources, and for External Transactions submitted under Market Rule 1 Section

 III.1.10.7 to affected Lead Market Participants by posting on a secure site.